DevOpsHiveHQ/dynamic-devops-roadmap/projects/hivebox/README.md

 - Parameters: No parameters.
 - Requirements:
   - Return current average temperature based on all senseBox data.
-  - Ensure that the data is no older 1 hour.
+  - Ensure that the data is no older than 1 hour.

 ### 3.3 Containers